rosell-dk/webp-convert/docs/webp-on-demand/webp-on-demand.md

 ```
 If you have placed *webp-on-demand.php* in a subfolder, you will need to change the rewrite rule accordingly.

+The `RewriteCond %{REQUEST_FILENAME} -f` is not strictly necessary, but there to be sure that we got an existing file, and it could perhaps also prevent some undiscovered way of misuse.

 ### 4. Validate that it works